Cross-Impact Balance Analysis Lab

 León C., Kosow H. (2019): Wasserknappheit in Megastädten am Beispiel Lima.
 In: Lozán J.L., Breckle S.-W., Kuttler W., Matzarakis A. (Hrsg.).
 Warnsignal Klima: Die Städte.
 191-196.
 Universität Hamburg.

-Head of Cross-Impact Bilanz Analyse Lab
+Lead of the Cross-Impact Bilanz Analyse Lab

 To the top of the page